matsp/material-components-vue/README.md

 #### SASS

-Import all SASS files in the root component of your app or external file for maximal customization:
+Import all SASS files for the imported components and override with SASS variables:

 ```html
 <style lang="scss">